psyrgkan/DAFT_1022/Module_1/Lab_33_Intro-to-Data-Preparation/README.md

 I decided to use ordinal encoding for risk, one hot for profession.
 I also used the lowest birthyear when people with the same ID had two or more birthyears.
 I took out the developer outlier.
 I filled the missing values in year with the mean birthyear.
 I filled the missing values in profession with the most frequent profession, although it was pointed out to me that that might skew my observations and should potentially just remove those.
+On second thought I would use a LabelEncoder for the profession variable.
+Since that would be simpler and equally as efficient for models.

 - Prepared dataset in csv format

 ## Submission